Zelensky At Munich Security Meet As Trump-Putin Talks Spark Alarm - UrduPoint

 The Munich Security Conference starts days after US President Donald Trump and Putin held watershed talks that have shaken Ukraine and America's NATO allies, almost three years after Russia launched its full-scale invasion.

-As top Trump officials held a series of meetings in Europe on Thursday, Zelensky warned world leaders "against trusting Putin's claims of readiness to end the war" and said he wanted the United States to agree to a "plan to stop Putin" before any negotiations.
+Vance said it was too early to say how much of Ukraine's territory would remain in Russian hands or what security guarantees the United States and other Western allies could offer Kyiv.

-Kyiv's European backers fear Trump could force Ukraine into a bad peace deal that will leave them facing an emboldened Putin on their doorstep -- while paying the lion's share of costs for post-war security.
+"There are any number of formulations, of configurations, but we do care about Ukraine having sovereign independence," he said.

-Among the European leaders, diplomats and generals in Munich, many hold grave concerns over the deepening chasm between the transatlantic allies and even for the post-World War II international order itself.
+Zelensky on Thursday warned world leaders "against trusting Putin's claims of readiness to end the war" and said he wanted the United States to agree a "plan to stop Putin" before any negotiations.

 Recent Stories